CWolfs/MissionControl/README.md

 ## Special Thanks

-I wouldn't have completed such an ambious mod withou the support and help from so many people.
+I wouldn't have completed such an ambitious mod without the support and help of the modding community.
 Sorry if I miss anyone out as so many people have helped in their own way.
 In no particular order,

 * Eck
 * Morphyum